-Graduation is a fun and exciting time to celebrate the accomplishments of students reaching a milestone in their lives.
+Homecoming is a fun and exciting time to celebrate the school community between students, parents, faculty, and alumni!
 As the season comes full swing, so will the parties.
-As the host of your own children’s graduation parties, remember to keep everyone safe and sober.
-Know your guests’ ages, and even when they are over 21, be able to gauge their blood alcohol levels to know if they are okay to drive.
+As the host of your own children’s homecoming parties, remember to keep everyone safe and sober.
+Know your guests’ ages, and even if they are over 21, be able to gauge their blood alcohol levels to know if they are okay to drive.

 As a social host, you have the following responsibilities: